 everyone I spoke to about it told me how disappointed

 I would be when I got there.
-'Prepare yourself', they said.
+'Prepare yourself', they said 'you won't like it, it's awful'.
 Well, it turns out I was

 pleasantly surprised.
-Perhaps I had expected the worst.
-I really enjoyed seeing things I had never noticed before and seeing how the area has evolved.
+I had expected change.
+That's normal as regards 'progress' but it was nothing like as bad as my friends had intimated.
+As it turne out, I really enjoyed going back, seeing things I had never noticed before and looking at how the area has evolved.

-When I exited the station, the sun was shining, the sky was blue, and I had a real sense of belonging being as most things looked familiar, although Hollywoods, the nasty big homgenous nightclub that had been built on the site of the coal yards in the 1980s, is now gone, as is the ABC cinema further along South Street.
-I was remided of my junior school friend Lynne who lived in Regarth Avenue at the side of the cinema.
+When I exited the station, the sun was shining, the sky was blue, and I had a real sense of belonging being as most things looked familiar.
+Glad to see that Hollywoods, the big nightclub that had been built on the site of the coal yards in the 1980s, is now gone.
+But not plased at the loss of the ABC cinema further along South Street which reminded me of my junior school friend Lynne who lived in Regarth Avenue at the side of the cinema.
 Memories too of dressing up to look older to be able to get in and see some movies – successful!

-Memories kept pinging back to me as I walked up Victoria Rd, such as the butcher's shop at the station end.
-I didn't like it there because when I was young, perhaps 5-7yrs old, Alf the butcher would make too much of a fuss of me and try to pick me up.
-I hated it and would offer to stand (hide) outside with my sister Anna in her pram or push chair waiting for mum rather than risk his attention.
-However, on the flip side, I fondly remember Robbie's the toy shop on the opposite side of the road (see pic left) absolutely packed to the ceiling with tempting things.
+Memories kept pinging back to me.
+I didn't like the butcher's shop at the station end of Victoria Rd because when I was young, perhaps 5-7yrs old, Alf the butcher would make too much of a fuss of me and try to pick me up.
+I hated it and would prefer to stand (hide) outside next to my sister Anna in her pram or push chair waiting for mum, rather than risk his attention.
+However, on the other side of the road there was Robbie's the toy shop (see Stumbras pic) – I fondly remember it being absolutely packed to the ceiling with tempting things.
 Here I bought Matchbox cars as presents for my sister – she loved the ones that had moving parts such as Tow Joe and Piston Popper.
-She still has them all – carefull stored in their boxes.
+She still has them all – carefully stored in their boxes.

 As a small child I fondly recall using the local shops in the street and at the end of the road.
-There was a small family-run provisions shop sort of opposite Shaftesbury Avenue, next door to a hairdresser which I now see is a dog groomer.
-A few doors along from us, approx at No. 53 was a greengrocer where I went to buy 4lb of King Edwards, plus and carrots and other veg in a bag made from garden chair material.
+There was a small family-run provisions shop sort of opposite Shaftesbury Road, next door to a hairdresser which I now see is a dog groomer.
+A few doors along from us, approx at No. 53 was a greengrocer where I often went to buy 4lb of King Edwards, plus carrots and other veg in a bag made from deckchair material.
 Next door to that was a something to do with transport, I think, and I recall a yellow Scimitar car and some people who had four unruly but beautiful saluki dogs.

-This is still a good parade of useful local shops today – there is still a thriving fish and chips shop (i recall the long queues on Fridays!) and Sovereign motor spares is still going but Blands grocer is long gone (part of VG Stores).
+This is still a good parade of useful local shops today which includes a fish and chips shop (I recall the long queues on Fridays!) and Sovereign motor spares which is still in business, but Blands the grocer is long gone (part of VG Stores).
 Ditto Mr Harris the pork butcher just round the corner in

-Park Lane, all spick and span in his butcher's straw hat and stripey
+Park Lane.
+I recall him all spick and span in his butcher's straw hat and stripey

 From Albert Road I made my way back down to the station via Eastern Road, walking past where a long row of impressive Victorian villas used to be.
 As an art assignment in 1978/9, Mr Lloyd had sent a couple of us there telling us that these old family houses were due for demolition.
 At that time I just didn't understand the significance or why I should care.
 Perhaps Mr Lloyd knew that one day this would be something that would indeed interest me.
 I've dug out my sketch book which contains a few of my efforts including this felt pen version.
 Within months of this, the houses had gone and were quickly replaced by characterless office blocks containing insurance companies and the like.

-There was also the Kings Head which was a new late 1970s build (I think) within the shopping precinct at the far end of the shopping precinct, opposite the new Sainsbury's supermarket (which mum correctly predicted would bring about the end of the independent trader and the market.
+There was also the Kings Head which was a late-70s build (I think) as part of the shopping precinct at the far end opposite the new Sainsbury's supermarket (which mum correctly predicted would bring about the end of the independent trader and the market.
 She was also right when she predicted that free plastic shopping bags would also cause problems).
-I really didn't like the King's Head and thought it a horrible place.
+As a late-teen I really didn't like the King's Head.
 It was named after the [old] King's Head pub that had been demolished on the market place, sort of where Habitat used to be.
-The new one was designed like a dodgy nightclub and attracted mostly underage kids wearing the latest cheap and hideous fashions.
-Even at age 18 I would go in there and feel old!
+This new one was designed like a dodgy nightclub and attracted mostly underage kids wearing the latest cheap and hideous fashions.
+Even at age eighteen I would go in there and feel old!
 But I suppose at least the police knew where everyone was.
 Had they raided he place the clientele would have scattered far and wide.

 Other thoughts, memories and observations: